Home-Control9000/Slide-curtain-HomeSeer-integration/README.md

 # Slide-curtain-HomeSeer-integration

-I wanted to integrate the Slide smart WIFI curtains from this Dutch company: https://nl.slide.store/ in my HomeSeer homeautomation system.
+I wanted to integrate the Slide smart WIFI curtains from this Dutch company: https://nl.slide.store/ in my HomeSeer HomeAutomation system.
-The advantages is that you can install it easy on your existing curtainsliders.
+The advantages is that you can install it very easy on your existing curtainsliders.
 The instructions are clear and easy.

-The first step is to activate the Slide with the Android/Ios APP and follow all instructions before using the local control.
+The first step is to activate the Slide with the Android/iOS APP. **Follow all instructions and setup/test the Slide before using the local control.**
-If the Slide is working with the APP then continue.
+Then continue:

 The APP is working with a Cloud connection but local control is more reliable and faster because communication between HomeSeer and Slide is directly without Internet cloudservices.
 I integrated this in my HS4 HomeSeer system but it will also run on HS3 systems and with some adjustments on other HomeAutomation systems.